 GhostWire: Tokyo release date

-  Check out the new GhostWire: Tokyo gameplay trailer
+Check out the first GhostWire: Tokyo gameplay trailer

-  The new gameplay reveal for GhostWire: Tokyo definitely displays some of the action game elements that Tango say they're going for, even if the setting is still just flashes of monsters and bright lights in Tokyo.
+The gameplay reveal for GhostWire: Tokyo definitely displays some of the action game elements that Tango said it's going for, even if the setting is still just flashes of monsters and bright lights in Tokyo.
 You can spot all manner of spooks in the new trailer, from headless schoolgirls to things that look a lot like slendermen to spooky child demons in raincoats.

 What will GhostWire: Tokyo's gameplay be like?

 During its reveal in 2019, Ikumi Nakamura explained that GhostWire isn't like the survival-horror games that Tango Gameworks is known for.

 "Though there is an eerie element to the world, this is the studio’s first foray into the action-adventure sphere," Bethesda said in 2020.